-Writing is interesting if you got the skills to pen articles that can keep readers hooked, it gets better if your writing also focuses on achieving SEO goals, this is my first post of (many I hope) my new blog, I really hope you like it!
+Writing is interesting if you’ve got the skills to pen articles that can keep readers hooked, it gets better if your focused writing content for an SEO agency for their content marketing clients, this is my first post of (many I hope) my new blog, I really hope you like it!

-With internet search engines giving space for businesses to showcase their products, the space is highly competitive and you would require to use unique content building strategies to emerge victorious.
+With internet search engines giving space for businesses to showcase their products, the space is highly competitive and you would require to use unique content building strategies to emerge victoriously.

 One of the ways you can get better SEO metrics is through writing SEO-friendly blog posts.